mskandalis/hybrid_nli_fr/README.md

 You need to have the following installed in your machine:
 - [Prolog](https://www.swi-prolog.org/download/stable);
 - For Part-of-Speech Tagging:
-  - the [ELMO POS-tagger](https://github.com/HIT-SCIR/ELMoForManyLangs) that you can use with [1st DeepGrail LSTM version](https://github.com/RichardMoot/DeepGrail2021), or
+  - the [ELMO POS-tagger](https://github.com/HIT-SCIR/ELMoForManyLangs) that you can use with [1st DeepGrail LSTM version](https://github.com/RichardMoot/DeepGrail2021) (advised), or
   - TreeTagger (either the [original repository](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger) alone, or the original repository + a [Python interface](https://github.com/miotto/treetagger-python) or a [TreeTagger Python Wrapper](https://treetaggerwrapper.readthedocs.io/en/latest)), or [RNNTagger](https://www.cis.uni-muenchen.de/~schmid/tools/RNNTagger).
 Here I use the [third option mentioned](https://treetaggerwrapper.readthedocs.io/en/latest).
 After downloading TreeTagger, you will need to add the path to its bin to the PATH environment variable.
 This is done with
 ```set PATH=<your-path-to-TreeTagger's-folder>/bin;%PATH%``` in Windows, or
 ```export PATH=<your-path-to-TreeTagger's-folder>/bin;%PATH%``` in Linux.